ChoWonmin/til/DB/Hadoop/hadoop.md

 > programming model and an associated implementation for processing and generating big data sets with a parallel, distributed algorithm on a cluster.

 ## jar

 ## hive
+> data warehouse software project built on top of Apache Hadoop for providing data query and analysis